 Modernizing the Tor Ecosystem

-In this presentation, we will be updating the audience on the ongoing modernization efforts of the software developed inside The Tor Project – the organization behind the most widely deployed anonymity network.
+In this presentation, we will be updating the audience on the ongoing modernization efforts of the software developed inside The Tor Project – the organization behind the most widely deployed anonymity network on this planet.
 We will look at upcoming features and changes to the core technology that drives the Tor network and why a Browser may no longer be the only product we have to provide for the user-base that is so crucial in need of Tor’s anonymity properties for safe internet access.

 The Tor ecosystem is currently going through a more extensive modernization phase where we are simplifying our goals slightly to make space for larger projects that we find necessary.